sakanaowo/deep-learning/README.md

- self-study deep learning usind obsidian
+ self-study deep learning using obsidian